MichaelCurrin/auto-commit-msg/docs/quickstart.md

 ## How to use

-Install the extension from a recent release on GitHub.
+Install the extension from a recent release on GitHub - see [Installation](/docs/manual/installation.md).

 Then use it like this: